bpFarrell/bpfarrell.github.io/_posts/2019-08-18-Metroid_Visors.markdown

  - There is a gradient that ramps from a deep violet up to a hot yellow
  - The 'hottest' sources emit more heat from surfaces facing the camera
- - 'cooler' sources to me be very flatly colored
+ - 'Cooler' sources to me be very flatly colored
-<B> WIP after this</B>

-Similar to the x ray visor, I made another Lookup table (LUT) to map a grayscale image with.
+Similar to the x ray visor, I made another Lookup texture (LUT) to map a grayscale image with.
 This LUT gives up additional control over the ramping, and simplifies how we will be generating the thermal effect.

 ![Thermal LUT](/Assets/thermal_LUT.png)

 There is a technique in rendering called a Fresnel (also known as rim lighting).
 Fresnel is used when trying to simulate surfaces that gather more light on their edges, like fur or velvet.
 This is also used in games usually to help show silhouettes like in holograms, ghosts, or even stylized characters.
 We will be using this as our base technique to help drive the thermal view.
-The formula for fresnel is quite simple, just the `dot product` of the surface normal, and your view vector.
+The formula for fresnel is quite simple, just the [`dot product`](https://en.wikipedia.org/wiki/Dot_product) of the surface normal, and your view vector.

 {% highlight c++ %}
 struct appdata